-Additional information and a complete written description of the Doctor of Ministry program may be obtained from the Director of Graduate Studies or the Director of Admissions, Southeastern Baptist Theological Seminary, Box 1889, Wake Forest, NC 27588-1889.
-The Seminary Admissions Office may be reached by phone at 1-800-2 TIM 3:17.
+Additional information and a complete written description of the Doctor of Ministry program may be obtained from the Director of Admissions, Southeastern Baptist Theological Seminary, Box 1889, Wake Forest, NC 27588-1889.
+The Seminary Admissions Office may be reached by phone at:

+1-800-2 TIM 3:17.